Vydrakhin/lwc-globalCustomToast/README.md

 The original idea of the creator was to be able to use Toast Notification everywhere.

-## This project extends this idea on two sides :
+## This project extends this idea on three sides :

 - Be able to setup the toast component at the root of your LWC and to be able to call it from everywhere, no matter how many level deep.
 - Be able to mimic the expandable Salesforce error toast.
+- Be able to manage the appearance and disappearance of the Toast

 ## This project contains :